 Our patent portfolio includes multiple families that protect synthetic methodologies and/or reagents for generating stereopure oligonucleotide compositions.
-Certain synthetic methodologies and/or reagents are covered by families which include two issued Japanese patents that have terms that extend to 2022-2025.

-Additional synthetic methodologies and/or reagents are protected by other families in our patent portfolio.
-Certain such families have 20-year expiration dates that range from 2029 to at least 2041.
+Certain such families have 20-year expiration dates that range from 2029 to at least 2043.
 Some of these families have issued patents in several jurisdictions, including in major market jurisdictions such as the United States, Europe, and/or Japan, have pending applications in multiple jurisdictions including in these major market jurisdictions, or are in the international stage.

-We also co-own with the University of Tokyo certain filings that are directed to certain methods and/or reagents for synthesizing oligonucleotides; their 20year expiration dates fall in 2031.
+We also co-own with the University of Tokyo filings that are directed to certain methods and/or reagents for synthesizing oligonucleotides; their 20-year expiration dates fall in 2031.